Storyland in City Park (Photo: Joshua Brasted)

 - Audubon Zoo Playgrounds.
 The zoo offers no shortage of entertainment for children.
 Access to one of its playgrounds is included in the admission price.
 Kamba Kourse is the newest addition to the zoo and is available at an additional charge.
 It’s open to both kids and adults and is a 44-foot high ropes course designed to test agility, balance and strength.
 Admission gets you 30 minutes of playtime and a 360-degree view of the city.
 There is also a scaled-down version of the ropes course called “Sky Tykes” for children who are shorter than 48 inches.
 If you’re visiting in summer, don’t miss Cool Zoo, a splash park with an awesome array of wet and wild fun.
 Admission is extra, but very worth it on a hot day.
 Adults will appreciate shaded areas with misters to help cool off.

 - City Park.
-The Canal Street streetcar line will get you to City Park, which has so much to offer families.
+The Canal Street streetcar line will get you to City Park, which has so much to offer families at this kid-friendly park in New Orleans.
 There are two public playgrounds.
 The smaller one on the City Park Avenue side of the park is ideal for avid climbers.
 The larger one near Popp Fountain has areas suitable for both younger and older children.
 Its views of the lagoon are lovely, plus it’s adjacent to Morning Call, a great place to stop in for a snack of café au lait and beignets.
 There are also bathrooms in the same building.
 Another option is Storyland, a fairytale-themed playground with a very affordable admission.
 Complete with a pirate ship, Cinderalla’s pumpkin carriage, a NASA space shuttle, and more, this park has something for everyone.
 But beware of the Dragon Slide.
 It’s not for the faint of heart.
 If your little ones aren’t worn out after all this activity, they can take their pick of any number of live oak trees to climb, fun courtesy of Mother Nature.

 - Palmer Park.
 Located at the Uptown end of the St. Charles streetcar line, it’s accessible even if you don’t have a car.
 Plus, an impressive art market with art, crafts, live music, food and kids’ tent is held in this same park on the last Saturday of each month.
 The best part about this playground — the large cover that shades the play space.
 It provides welcome relief in the city heat.